manoa-rides/manoa-rides/README.md

-# bowfolios
+# Manoa Rides
-Portfolios and networking for the University of Hawaii commnity.
+A Comprehensive Carpooling Application catering to the University of Hawaii at Manoa.